telerik/kendo-ui-builder/docs/index.md

 * The Builder also allows you to implement custom views you have created.

 The components can be used in the Blank view only.
-* The [built-in components]({% slug overviewcomp_kuib %}) are built-in and offer a predefined set of functionalities.
+* The [built-in components]({% slug overviewcomp_kuib %}) offer a predefined set of functionalities.
 Based on the similar features they deliver, the components are grouped into subsets such as Data Management or Layout components.
 * The Builder also allows you to implement custom components you have created.

 ### Data Providers